 We have produced the following films through training

 Towards the Root (1996), Uttal Dingulo (2006), Bangladesh’71 (2007), Sub-let (2009), Ferry (2011), Before Marriage (2011), Tale of Fire & Water (2011), Remote Control (2012)

 Women’s Film Conference

-To involve them more actively, we are also planning to have a daylong workshop for women’s only to attract women in such activities.
-During this workshop they will have opportunities to talk opening in women only environment with others including professionals.
-To encourage women to participate more closely, we will announce a best women director which will be selected by the workshop participant women only.
-The workshop also will lead to help women for a professional development which is available all year round through Rainbow Film Society.
+To involve them more actively, we are also planning to have a daylong workshop for women only to attract women to such activities.
+During this workshop, they will have opportunities to talk openly in a women-only environment with others including professionals.
+To encourage women to participate more closely, we will announce a best women director who will be selected by the workshop participants women only.
+The workshop also will lead to help women with professional development which is available all year round through Rainbow Film Society.